d2osborn/Power-Outages/README.md

 - `U.S._STATE`: Represents all the states in the continental U.S.

+- `POSTAL.CODE`: Represents the postal code of the U.S. states

 - `NERC.REGION`: The North American Electric Reliability Corporation (NERC) regions involved in the outage event

 - `CLIMATE.REGION`: U.S. Climate regions as specified by National Centers for Environmental Information (nine climatically consistent regions in continental U.S.A.)